mychaint/spark-streaming-example/README.md

 There are many SQL engines on top of HBase, such as Hive, Phoenix, Drill to support SQL queries.

 ##### Data Visualization
-Based on Hive, Phoenix, Drill like SQL engines or pure HBase client, it is possible to build google data visualization with many analytics tools, such Apache Superset.
+Based on Hive, Phoenix, Drill like SQL engines or pure HBase client, it is possible to build good data visualization with many analytics tools, such Apache Superset.

-### Code Style
+### Code Style & QA
 In spark streaming project, data sources, data output mode are different in order to conduct testing and deployment separately.
 According to my best practices to develope a spark project, I used dependency injection over my code, so that core streaming processing code would be fixed, and method of capturing source data, transforming data and sinking data are changing according to different runtime environment.

 In this example code, I use `Google-Guice` to handle method injection as runtime.